 Did you take specialized courses in disciplines that are transferable to retail work?
 Do you have experience selling or marketing products to potential buyers in school or at work?

-Include these details in the Strengths and Work Experience sections respectively.
+Include these details in the Skills and Work Experience sections respectively.

 Retail Store Manager Resume Writing Tips